 SET Programme Manager

-Sonia Hoque is the SET Programme & Communications Manager.
+Sonia Hoque is the SET Programme & Operations Manager.
 Prior to joining ODI she worked in the PwC Consulting International Development team, managing and supporting activities for several multi-million pound DFID programmes on impact investing and education.
 Other experience includes working in the United Nations Department for Economic & Social Affairs (DESA), working for NGOs in the UK and in the Netherlands, and in financial services.
 She holds a BSc in Economics from SOAS, University of London and an MSc in International Development from the University of Amsterdam.
 Prior research experience includes service sector offshoring to Thailand, particularly medical services and tourism.
 SET research includes issues of youth employment, jobs and skills for inclusion in economic transformation, with a country focus in Nepal.

 David Booth is a Research Fellow at ODI.
 He leads research on Developmental Regimes in Africa, funded by the Netherlands Ministry of Foreign Affairs.
 This builds on the conclusions of the Africa Power and Politics Programme, a five-year consortium research programme supported by DFID and Irish Aid.
 David Booth has worked on aid, innovations in development policy and practice, and the political economy of governance and service delivery.
 He has experience in sub-Saharan Africa and several parts of Asia and Latin America.
 Between 2000 and 2009, he was the editor of Development Policy Review.
 David has worked on the SET Nigeria paper and on an Anchor paper.